nehat312/AoC2024/README.md

 ### Setup TODO

+First export your cookie session with AOC with the google chrome developer tools  (Literally just go copy it) Then make a folder in your root titled `secret` and create a text file within called `cookie.txt`.
+The .gitignore will ignore all text / (and other formats) so it won't get loaded into github.

 - [ ] Make a function that captures the output and updates the results table in the README.
 SORCERY :mage: :magic_wand:
 - [ ] Make a TUI to view and navigate the leaderboard.
     - It looks like you can request a Json payload every 15 minutes (900 seconds) for public and private leaderboards.
 Could write to a JSON configs file in utils with last timestamp accessed. easier to maintain that way.
 Not sure cacheing would help here as we would want immediate leaderboard updates.